 - WOOLWORTHS for grocery stores

 - TIMTAM for biscuits

 A distinctive trade mark also helps your customers find your business because it allows you to distinguish yourself from competitors.
-This is crucial if you have an online presence.
+This is even more crucial if you have an online presence.
 A good way to check if your trade mark is distinctive is to search for it online.
 If there are many related results which you’ll need to compete with, your trade mark might not be very distinctive.